• Skip to primary navigation

 How much do groceries cost in New Zealand?

 We spent 877NZD on groceries, which is approximately 20NZD a day.
 In my opinion, 20 NZD a day for breakfast, lunch, dinner, and snacks for two people isn’t much.
-Cooking your own meals is an absolute key to keeping your New Zealand road trip budget in check!

 Our advice to save money on groceries in New Zealand:

-• Buy your groceries in large supermarkets such as New World, FreshChoice, or Countdown!
+• Buy your groceries in large supermarkets such as Pak ‘n Save, New World, FreshChoice, or Countdown!
 This is much cheaper than shopping in small villages where there is usually only one small store (mostly the Four Square).
 Of course, buying fruit, veggies, eggs, etc. from farms and stalls by the road is a great way to support local farmers, also, these products are usually excellent quality and really fresh.

 I loved cooking meals in our van and having lunch or dinner while looking over a beautiful lake or listening to a trickling stream or the rushing ocean.